-Healing the Culture requires at least 10 confirmed registrations in order to offer this event free of charge.
-Ten confirmed registrations leaves the hosting organization with absolutely no financial obligation to HTC.
+Healing the Culture requires at least 10 confirmed registrations no later than two weeks prior to your event date.
+Ten registrations leaves the hosting organization with absolutely no financial obligation to HTC.

-The day before your event, our staff will provide organizers with a summary sheet containing event date/time/location, updated registration list, and the speaker’s travel itinerary and contact information.
+Two days before your event, our staff provides organizers with a summary sheet containing event date/time/location, final roster (registration list), and the speaker’s travel itinerary and contact information.

 What about food?